jkunczik/home-assistant-omada/Omada Beta/README.md

-This add-on is a fork of Matt Bentleys [docker-omada-controller](https://github.com/mbentley/docker-omada-controller), and jkunczik [home-assistant-omada](https://github.com/jkunczik/home-assistant-omada) would not have been possible without thier excellent work.
+This add-on is a fork of Matt Bentleys [docker-omada-controller](https://github.com/mbentley/docker-omada-controller), and jkunczik [home-assistant-omada](https://github.com/jkunczik/home-assistant-omada) would not have been possible without their excellent work.
 Other than in the original docker omada controller, this add-on stores all persistent data in the /data directory, so that it is compatible with Home assistant.